 If you’re an American Airlines filer, it doesn’t really get better than this card.
 It’s our top pick for several reasons:

 - The sign-up bonus.
 The biggest draw for this card is there’s no required spending amount to get the new cardmember bonus.
-Limited Time Offer: Earn 60,000 bonus miles after making your first purchase and paying the annual fee in full in the first 90 days from account opening and paying the annual fee.
+Earn 60,000 AAdvantage® bonus miles after making your first purchase and paying the annual fee in full in the first 90 days.2 Offer ends 10/31/19.
 So as long as you buy something within the first 90 days — even if it’s a bottle of water — and pay your $95 annual fee, you get the bonus miles.
 Plus they can be used for reward travel as soon as they’re deposited.

 - Points.
-Earn 2X AAdvantage® miles on eligible American Airlines purchases and earn 1X AAdvantage® miles for every one dollar spent on all other purchases.
+Earn 2X miles for every one dollar spent on eligible American Airlines purchases, 1X AAdvantage® miles for every one dollar spent on all other purchases.

 - Elite status.
 There’s a clear mechanism to earn Elite Qualifying Dollars (EQDs) that help you maintain your elite status on American Airlines — but only if you applied for this card after Jan.
 1, 2018.

 - Airline perks.
 The card offers the best features you want in an airline credit card — earning miles for spending on American, getting 10% of your miles back when you redeem them and an annual flight discount, along with priority boarding and a free checked bag for you and up to four companions traveling on the same reservation.